MBowey/Assignment_21_CrowdSale/README.md

 ## Overview

-For this assignment, the objective was to build a crowdsale for a company token called PupperCoin that would help fund network development.This network will be used to track the dog breeding activity across the globe in a decentralized way, and allow humans to track the genetic trail of their pets.
-The structure of the Crowdsale would allow for refunds, if the crowdsale is successful and the goal is met.
-The maximum amount of Ether raised is capped at 300 Ether and this is also the goal amount.
-The crowdsale will run for 24 weeks; however, I have set it to 15mins for the sake of testing.
-The

-Our PupperCoin will be an ERC20 token and it will be minted through a Crowdsale contract that can be leveraged from the OpenZeppelin Solidity library.

-This crowdsale contract will manage the entire process, allowing users to send ETH and get back PUP (PupperCoin).

-This contract will mint the tokens automatically and distribute them to buyers in one transaction.
+For this assignment, the objective was to build a Crowdsale for a company token called PupperCoin that would help fund network development.
+This network will be used to track the dog breeding activity across the globe in a decentralized way, and allow humans to track the genetic trail of their pets.
+The structure of the Crowdsale will allow for refunds, if the Crowdsale is successful and the goal is met.
+The maximum amount of Ether raised is capped at `300 Ether` and this is also the goal amount.
+The Crowdsale will run for 24 weeks; however, I have set it to 15mins for the sake of testing.
+The PupperCoin will be an ERC20 token and it will be minted through a Crowdsale contract that can be leveraged from the OpenZeppelin Solidity library.
+This Crowdsale contract will manage the entire process, allowing users to send ETH and get back PUP (PupperCoin).
+The contract will also mint the tokens automatically and distribute them to buyers in one transaction.
 It will need to inherit Crowdsale, CappedCrowdsale, TimedCrowdsale, RefundableCrowdsale, and MintedCrowdsale.
 Once finalized the crowdsale can be deployed on the Kovan or Ropsten testnet in order to get a real-world pre-production test in.
-For the sake of testing, and limitations with the amount of test Ether you can recieve on Kovan or Ropsten I have deployed the crowdsale on my `Local 5777` Blockchain Network.
+For the sake of testing, and limitations with the amount of test `Ether` you can recieve on Kovan or Ropsten I have deployed the Crowdsale on my `Local 5777` Blockchain Network.

 ## CrowdSale Deployment